 If money was no object, I would combine several old and new electronic acts and take them all on an international tour!
-We’d have OMD, FERAL FIVE, DEPECHE MODE, UNKNOWN LAND, GARY NUMAN, LEG PUPPY, THE DEPARTMENT, KRAFTWERK, REAL EXPERTS, SOFTWAVE, HEAVEN 17, MARSHEAUX , NINA, METROLAND, METER BRIDGE, BLANCMANGE, SHADOWS & MIRRORS, KID MOXIE, 5 TIMES ZERO, NATURE OF WIRES, THE PENDANT, MESH and all the performers on Rusty’s Egan’s album, too!
+We’d have OMD, FERAL FIVE, DEPECHE MODE, UNKNOWN LAND, GARY NUMAN, THE DEPARTMENT, KRAFTWERK, REAL EXPERTS, SOFTWAVE, HEAVEN 17, MARSHEAUX , NINA, METROLAND, METER BRIDGE, BLANCMANGE, SHADOWS & MIRRORS, KID MOXIE, 5 TIMES ZERO, NATURE OF WIRES, THE PENDANT, MESH and all the performers on Rusty’s Egan’s album, too!

 What are some of the future plans for Artefaktor Radio?

 Some people know I am working with CHRISTO on a new project: Artefaktor Promotions.
 What we’re doing is taking care of the bands and helping them to expand their audience to the next level.
 Whatever it takes to help them succeed, we’re hoping to get more bands involved.
 Another exciting project is all the new upcoming interviews that I discussed earlier.
 Then, we’re planning to create more new shows soon, too!